autophagy/mainframe/README.md

 ![MAINFRAME logo](mainframe_logo.png)

-MAINFRAME is a Unity game, inspired by Warioware and bad 90s movies about hacking.
+MAINFRAME is a small game, inspired by Warioware and bad 90s movies about hacking.

 ![MAINFRAME main screen](mainframe.gif)